sheldonhull/sheldonhull.hugo/content/blog/2016-10-20-an-internet-with-less-ads-adguard.md

 tags:
 - ramblings
 - cool-tools
-title: An Internet With Less Ads - Adguard
+title: "An Internet With Less Ads - Adguard"
+slug: "An Internet With Less Ads - Adguard"
 ---

 # Ads...I know they employ people, make the world go round, gave us google.... but seriously I hate almost all ads.